Manchester and Salford Junction Canal: History

-Construction of the new canal was funded in part by the proprietors of the Manchester Bolton & Bury Canal.
+Construction of the new canal was funded in part by the proprietors of the Manchester, Bolton and Bury Canal.
 The canal was opened in 1839.
 In 1885, the Great Northern Warehouse was built on top of the line of the canal and a dock was constructed to allow the interchange of goods.
 There were four large bays below the warehouse with two lift shafts to allow goods to be unloaded from the boats using the canal, and raised up to the warehouse for storage.

 Decline

 The canal was constructed just as railways were becoming popular.
 In later years, both the Bridgewater and Rochdale canals came to be owned by the Manchester Ship Canal Company, removing the competitive incentive for keeping both canals open and the Junction Canal was abandoned in 1922.
 During the Second World War, sections of the canal were drained and converted for use as air-raid shelters.

 Route

 The canal ran for 5 furlongs (1 km) between the River Irwell from southwest of Quay Street, to a branch of the Rochdale Canal southeast of Lower Mosley Street, mostly through a 499 yd tunnel.
 The canal is now dry, and disused, although large parts remain underneath the city, particularly sections underneath the Great Northern Warehouse and Granada Studios.
 The original western entrance is still visible from the River Irwell; the eastern entrance has been redeveloped into a small canal basin behind the Bridgewater Hall.